As customers adopt multiple contact channels, challenges like digital pivoting come to the fore.

-Perhaps the biggest concern with the lack of a single view is the fact that customers are not concerned about the complications created by multi-channel touchpoints; all they want is to receive consistent customer experiences, regardless of the channel used.
-However, the siloed nature of the different channels used in contact centers make it complicated for these entities to ensure a seamless end-to-end customer journey.
+Perhaps the biggest concern with the lack of a single view is the fact that customers are not concerned about the complications created by multi-channel touch-points; all they want is to receive consistent customer experiences, regardless of the channel used.
+However, the soiled nature of the different channels used in contact centers make it complicated for these entities to ensure a seamless end-to-end customer journey.
 And failure to do so leaves one with the very real possibility of customer churn.

 For this reason, organizations seeking to implement omnichannel approaches need to ensure that their suite of digital channels is built using a common channel infrastructure.
 Integration and flexibility are critical, as this will offer the opportunity to extend and customize the channels as required.

 What must also be understood is that while the move to an omnichannel environment may require a major shift in technology, it also involves a definite mindset change.
 Corporate customer strategy will likely need to be comprehensively rethought, and agents will need to receive additional training, in order to deal with the multiple new channels being introduced.

 Finding the right blend of live, assisted and self-service solutions is vital, particularly as an increasing number of customers today are not satisfied with using a single channel.
 However, it is important to bear in mind that even as multiple channels become the norm, a high percentage of customers still seek some form of human interaction.
 Accenture Strategy’s latest Global Consumer Pulse Research¹ indicates that in the US, over 80% of customers still prefer dealing with human beings, even via digital channels.